splunk/observability-workshop/docs/introduction.md

 * Correlate how infrastructure performance is impacting application performance;
 * Navigate to the application code-level insights within seconds using contextual alerts pointing to the relevant traces;
 * Reduce MTTR and enable DevOps practices by having a single source of truth across infrastructure and deployed microservices.

----

-Use the **Next** link in the footer below to move to the first module and start the workshop